Montana (Frank Zappa song): Song structure

 The structure of "Montana" is intro–verses–chorus–solo–middle section–verses–outro.
 The lyrics, sung by Zappa in a humorous manner, talk about a person who decides to go to Montana to grow "a crop of dental floss," mounting a pony named "Mighty Little".
 He dreams of becoming a dental floss tycoon, by commercializing it.
 The verses are filled with pseudo-ranch pronunciation and are intended to be very lighthearted.

 At 1:55, right after the chorus, Zappa plays a long guitar solo.
-Then, there's a complex middle section with vocals (performed by Tina Turner & The Ikettes, uncredited) backed by percussion, singing some of the verses.
+A middle section with vocals by Tina Turner & The Ikettes follows.
 Zappa follows singing the last verses and finally there's the coda, where the line from the chorus ("Moving to Montana soon...," sung by Tina Turner and the Ikettes) is repeated constantly and answered by a high-pitched "Yippy-Aye-O-Ty-Ay" (sung by Kin Vassy).
 This goes on until it fades out towards the six-and-a-half minute mark.

 Of the Ikettes' harmonies, Zappa later said: